baltazar-gr/react-native-offline-tanstack-query/README.md

-# Offline Example For React Native Example Using Tanstack Query
+# Offline Example For React Native Using Tanstack Query

 This is a [Expo.dev](https://expo.dev/) project.